AlbertEinsteinAN/Beecrowd-Solutions/README.md

 https://www.beecrowd.com.br/judge/en/problems/all 🌐

 You need to have an account in the website above to see the descriptions of the problems that I solved in C#. ⚒️
-The problems in C# that I explain how I solved are in the "`Problems`" folder. 📁
+The problems in C# that I explain are in the "`Problems`" folder. 📁
 The problems in C# that I solved are in the "`VS-files`" folder. 📁
 It contains codes referring to the problems of the Beecrowd website. 💾